pranshupatel/ColourBlock/README.md

 Block previews would allow players to see the next few blocks before they appear.
 An implementation of this function would require additional random number generations, as well as an overhaul of the graphical portion of the game to store the visuals of the previews.

+## <a name="how-to-extend-executable"></a>Convert game file to executable

+Another aspect that can really help improve Colour Block is to convert the multi-file source folder into a Windows executable file (.exe), so that users can download and play Colour Block from any Windows computer without having to install Python and pygame.
+This will also clean up the game, as it will hide the implementation details and make it appear more professional.

 [Return to Table of Contents](#table-of-contents)

 # <a name="closing"></a>Closing

 Colour Block is a rendition of the classic game of Tetris.
-The game provides a challenge by continuously requiring the player to find placement of blocks in order to clear entire lines and score points.
-Colour Block has very high replayability and is an excellent exercise for one’s brain.
-We encourage everyone to download and play the game as well as spicing the game up by extending it with your own features.
+The game is a challenge that continuously requires the player to place blocks in order to clear entire lines and score points.
+Colour Block has very high replayability, and is an excellent exercise for the brain.
+We encourage everyone to download and play Colour Block, as well as spice the game up by extending it with your own features.

 [Return to Table of Contents](#table-of-contents)